-The Vietnam Veterans Memorial Park is the result of several years of fundraising through the Project Welcome Home campaign, which provided support for the restoration of the park's centerpiece, the B-52G Stratofortress 59-2584 Midnight Express, and the transformation of a previously vacant lot into a a space for reflection and remembrance of the sacrifices of Vietnam War veterans.
+The Vietnam Veterans Memorial Park is the result of the Project Welcome Home campaign, which provided support for the restoration of the park's centerpiece, the B-52G Stratofortress 59-2584 Midnight Express, and the transformation of a previously vacant lot into a space for reflection and remembrance of the sacrifices of Vietnam War veterans.

-A Vietnam airman statue carrying a folded American flag joins the plane; created by artist James J. Nance, the airman represents all those who returned home from combat, while the flag represents those who did not return.
+Joining the plane is a Vietnam airman statue carrying a folded American flag created by artist James J. Nance.
+The airman represents all those who returned home from combat, while the flag represents those who did not return.

 Tribute Wall Plaques